ropensci/occCite/docs/reference/plot.occCiteData.md

-Generates up to three different kinds of plots, with toggles determining whether plots should be done for individual species or aggregating all species–histogram by year of occurrence records, waffle::waffle plot of primary data sources, waffle::waffle plot of data aggregators.
+Generates up to three different kinds of plots, with toggles determining whether plots should be done for individual species or aggregating all species–histogram by year of occurrence records, waffle plot of primary data sources, waffle plot of data aggregators.

 ## Usage